illinois-cs241/illinois-cs241.github.io/_docs/extreme_edge_cases.md

 The man (manual) pages are the main system of documentation for C system calls, library functions, and other information related to Unix-based operating systems like Linux.

 Learning how to use documentation to unblock yourself when stuck is an integral part of software development, in CS 341 and beyond.
 For the purposes of this course, the man pages are an excellent resource to direct documentation-related questions to.
-For example:
+For example, some good questions related to this MP to direct to the man pages:

 - What does `strtok` take as input, and what does it return?
 - What is the difference between `strcpy` and `strncpy`?
-- What does `errno` get set to when this function fails?
+- Which characters are considered whitespace characters by `isspace`?

 You can view the man pages through your terminal's command-line interface by typing in `man <command>` or `man <function>`, like `man ls` or `man malloc`.
 The man pages are also accessible via several sites on the web, such as
 * https://man7.org/linux/man-pages/